bkauf/next-store/README.md

     ```

-1. Create a container image to store in the image repo
+1. Create a container image to store in the image repo.

     ```sh
     gcloud builds submit --tag $LOCATION-docker.pkg.dev/$PROJECT_ID/$REPO_NAME/next-demo:1.0
     ```

-1. Create a service account for Cloud Run to use to connect to GCS for image uploads
+1. Create a service account for Cloud Run to use to connect to GCS for image uploads.

     ```sh
     export SERVICE_ACCOUNT_NAME="next-demo"